serenefiresiren/PerformanceLogging/README.md

 # Table Index Advisory

-Reports on index efficiency, identifies gaps, and highlights ones that are just bloat.
+Reports on index definitions with efficiency and gap analysis.
 It is advisable to run it across a few clients of varying sizes before making a move on a particular index or table.
 Ignores tables in the `sys` and `conversion` schemas, heaps, and tables with no index over 5MB.
 Statuses are more what you'd call 'intelligent guidelines' than actual rules.

 Requires [dbatools](https://dbatools.io/).

-## Data Definition
+## Definitions
-Self-explanatory: Instance, DatabaseName, SchemaName, TableName, IndexName, IndexSizeMB, ReadWriteRatio
-- <u>LegacyCE:</u> Indicates if Legacy Cardinality Estimator is on or off.
-- <u>PK:</u> Index is the Primary Key.
-Note: Each table only has one.
-- <u>CI:</u> Clustered Index.
-Note: Each table only has one, typically on the PK.
-- <u>UC:</u> Unique Index.
-Note: Each table can have more than one.
 - <u>Status:</u> Based upon thresholds in the next step.
    - <u>No Status (-):</u> No tuning required or a single index table is too small to consider.
    - <u>Adequate:</u> Serves a purpose but could be better.